Tehcn/rev.js/README.md

 # Rev.js

-A highly opionionated, lightweight, frontend only solution.
+A highly opionionated, lightweight, frontend<sup>1</sup> only solution.

 ## Table of Contents